-- 1. Logged during hydrographic survey or exploration mapping missions to investigate the water column - 2.
-Collected during fisheries and ecosystem assessments using fishery sonars to map and characterize the seabed
+- 1. logged during hydrographic survey or exploration mapping missions to investigate the water column, and - 2. collected during fisheries and ecosystem assessments using fishery sonars to map and characterize the seafloor.

-Follow strict data calibration, acquisition, processing, and analysis protocols for enumeration and quantitative analysis of water column sonar data.
+Enumeration and quantitative analysis of water column sonar data requires following strict data calibration, acquisition, processing, and analysis protocols.
 This chapter provides information and guidelines on the type of sensors and platforms used for water column sonar data collection, recommended system parameters, calibration and QC techniques, data acquisition, and data interpretation and derived products.
-This chapter provides overarching guidance and recommendations for the collection of mapping data throughout the water column and will not address manufacturer-specific recommendations or specific use cases.
+It provides overarching guidance and recommendations for the collection of mapping data throughout the water column but will not address manufacturer-specific recommendations or specific use cases.